camburn/WorldEngine/README.md

 # PyEngine

 Welcome to the world of the PyEngine!
-A C++ OpenGL engine written with an embedded Python interpreter.
+A C++ OpenGL (vulkan in progress) renderer written with an embedded Python interpreter.

 The goals of this is to be able to dynamically manage your engine with powerful Python commands.
 It also enables game logic to the written in Python.

+This project is purely for interest and learning, I find the programming interesting.

 ## Building